-Modern Japan rose from the ashes of World War Two to become, by the 1970s, an economic super-power, one of the most technically advanced countries and the third-biggest economy in the world.
-It is a still a major manufacturing nation – of vehicles, electronic equipment and steel – but today, the service sector makes up the largest part of the economy in terms of both GDP and the number of people employed.
+Modern Japan rose from the ashes of World War Two to become, by the 1970s, an economic super-power, one of the most technically advanced countries, and is now the fourth-biggest economy in the world.
+It is still a major manufacturing nation – of vehicles, electronic equipment and steel – but today, the service sector makes up the largest part of the economy.

 The 10 factors that determine a country’s brand